Philippines turns to tech to help protect its overseas workers from abuse, exploitation

 Marina was herself an overseas Filipino worker, a term used in the Philippines for their nationals who go abroad to work, typically in blue collar jobs.

-Her abroad was short-lived, having last for nine months between 2013 and 2014.
+Her stint overseas was short-lived, having last for nine months between 2013 and 2014.

 At first, she was told that the hospital midwife job she had secured and travelled miles for to the Gulf region was not really available for her.
 Instead, she was placed in an official’s five-storey mansion as a domestic worker.